conjurdemos/simple-oc-k8s-poc/README.md

 ### Usage
 Note:
   - User RBAC is only enforced for Openshift
-  - All $XXX references refer to env vars set in dap.config
+  - All $XXX references refer to env vars set in $DAP_HOME/config/*.config files.

 1. cd to cluster/
      - edit dap.config